 The revenue offset discussed in this Section 6.13.3.2 shall commence upon the first payment of revenues related to Incremental TCCs associated with the implementation of an Approved NYTP on or after the date the TFC is implemented.
 The TFC and the revenue offset related to Incremental TCCs associated with the implementation of an Approved NYTP shall not require and shall not be dependent upon a reopening or review of NY Transco’s revenue requirements for an RFC pursuant to Section 6.10 of the ISO OATT.

-6.13.3.2.1 Outage Charges related to Incremental TCCs.
-Outage charges developed pursuant to the provisions of OATT Section 19applicable to Expanders (as that term is defined in OATT Section 19) not subject to OATT Section 20.2.5, shall be payable to the ISO for any hour in the Day-Ahead Market during which an Expansion, associated with an Approved NYTP, is modeled to be wholly or partially out of service.
+6.13.3.2.1 As described in Section 6.13.1 above, settlements pursuant to the provisions of Section 19.2.4.10 of Attachment M to the ISO OATT that are applicable to Expanders (as that term is defined in Section 19.2.4 of Attachment M to the ISO OATT) not subject to Section 20.2.5 of Attachment N to the ISO OATT, shall be applicable to an Approved NYTP.

 6.13.3.3 The billing units for the TFC Rate for the Billing Period shall be based on the Actual Energy Withdrawals available for the current Billing Period for those Transmission Districts, Load Zones and/or Subzones allocated the costs of the Approved NYTP in accordance with Attachment DD of the ISO OATT.